 Other alcohol-related offenses that the minor may be cited for at the time of the DUI include:

 - Minor in possession of alcohol

 - Distributing alcohol to other minors

 Having an underage DUI conviction on your record can impact your college possibilities.

 To begin with, colleges may choose not to offer you admission with a DUI on your record.
 This is especially true if you did not disclose on your application that you have a conviction and the school found out by conducting a background check.

 Additionally, depending on the circumstances of your DUI, you could be denied financial aid or scholarships.
 This largely depends on if the school is public or private and their individual policies.
 Still, it is important to note the major financial strain that a DUI could cause.

 If you are a current college student who has been arrested for DUI, you could also face consequences at your school.
 Driving under the influence may be a violation of your school’s code of conduct.
 If so, you will have to attend a hearing where the school can put additional sanctions in place.
 In the most extreme cases, you can be expelled.

-South Carolina Underage DUI Lawyer
+Charleston Underage DUI Lawyer